Table of Contents

 What is the Accounts Payable Department?

-The accounts payable department ensures that payments are properly approved and processed and keeps track of what’s owed to vendors, ultimately controlling expenses for an accurate balance sheet.
-This includes collecting tax information from their suppliers, reimbursing employees for any small business-related expenses, and preparing financial reports related to accounts payable.
+The accounts payable department ensures that invoices and payments are properly approved and processed and keeps track of what’s owed to vendors, ultimately controlling expenses for an accurate balance sheet.
+It includes collecting tax information from their suppliers, reimbursing employees for any small business-related expenses, and preparing financial reports related to accounts payable.

 Accounts Payable Department Structure